Hipsterg0d/Snake/README.md

 ```
 cd snake
 ```
-Here create a new director called build:
+Here create a new directory called build and change into it:
 ```
 mkdir build; cd build
 ```